 Bush-N-Vine anticipates strawberry picking season starting by mid-April and going through the first week of June.
 Come relax, get your fill of strawberries and finish the day with strawberry ice cream.
 Don’t miss the observation bee hive!
 Check the Facebook page about availability and conditions or text 704-651-3700.
 8603 Van Wyck Road, Lancaster, S.C.

 Springs Farm in Fort Mill serves up a double whammy of mouth happiness.
 Start in the strawberry patch picking only the biggest and best berries, then reward yourself for all that hard and sweet work with some of the best strawberry ice cream around.
 Win, win!
 1010 Springfield Pkwy., Fort Mill, S.C.
 803-548-3939.

 The Ivy Place farm, located 15 minutes south of Ballantyne in Lancaster, S.C., grows strawberries, blackberries, blueberries and raspberries – talk about endless jam and pie possibilities.
-Their update for this season: “Strawberries made it through the cold with limited damage.
-We will start selling pre picked berries Tuesday (6th) through our online store beginning at 6 pm.
-Very limited quantities that will gradually increase.
-Pick up at stand next day after 9 am.
-Pick your own will hopefully open Monday (12th) with limited appointments.
-We will open the link to book appointments on Friday at 6pm.
-No pre pick available for sale at stand just online.”
+The Berry Farm will open on March 28th for the 2022 season.
+Appointments will be required for Pick your Own.
+More information and booking can be found here.
 Such an idyllic little farm with a rustic barn and gardens, it’s also a wedding venue.
 Check out the list of events!
 Get updates via its Facebook page on berry availability.
 8525 Van Wyck Rd, Lancaster, S.C.
 803-804-6017.